How To Feed A Loon

 Instructions

 • Slice the buns with a serrated knife, lengthwise, without cutting them completely apart.
-Butter the insides of the buns with about 1 tbsp (each) of the softened butter.
+Butter the insides of the buns with about 1 tablespoon (each) of the softened butter.

 • Heat your griddle or skillet over medium-high heat.
 Place the buns on the griddle/skillet, cut side down, and cook until toasted and lightly browned, about 3 minutes.
 Use a spatula to pick them up and set them aside.